LeoUschi232/MQSS-Passes-Suite/AI/README.md

   of $k$-step estimators.
 The advantage estimator has a remarkably simple formula involving a discounted sum of Bellman residual terms.
 There are two notable special cases of this formula, obtained by setting $\lambda=0$ and $\lambda=1$. __[Page 16]__
-- Each policy$\pi$ is represented by a neural network that maps a given state $s$ and goal $g$ to a distribution over action $\pi(a|s,g)$.
+- Each policy $\pi$ is represented by a neural network that maps a given state $s$ and goal $g$ to a distribution over action $\pi(a|s,g)$.
 Our policies are trained with PPO using the clipped surrogate objective.
 We maintain two networks, one for the policy $\pi_\theta(a|s,g)$ and another for the value function $V_\psi(s,g)$ with parameters $\theta$ and $\psi$ respectively. __[Page 28]__